francescobarbarulo/pysim/README.md

 - `register_module(module_instance, quantity)` registers your module creating a number of instances accordingly to the _quantity_ value (default 1).
 Note that when the quantity is more than 1, the created modules will be named adding a `-{value}` to their original name.
 Thus, if your module is named _my_module_ and you need 3 of it, they will be named as _my_module-0_, _my_module-1_ and _my_module-2_.
+**Note**: the new names are not available in the module constructor.
 - `run()` starts the simulator.

 The script should look like the following: